 But again, you can't write what you won't understand.
 And so, like it or not, as writers there's no getting around the need to challenge ourselves to get inside the minds of our Antagonists, to get present to their needs and allow them be fully and unapologetically who they are, for whatever their "reasons".
 No matter how awful those reasons might be.

 As a coach, I empathize with why writers have resistance to this part of the process.
-It can be quite pokey depending on the story you're telling.
-Who wants to understand their own bully?
+It can be quite pokey depending on how personal the story is you're telling.
+Who wants to understand what essentially might be their own bully?
 It can hit too close to home.

 But there's no reason this has to suck.
 In fact, this is why I ended up creating my new 8 part intensive, Embracing The Villains, because I wanted to help make this part of the character development process as entertaining and painless as possible.
 To help writers laugh and nurture each other through it, while still ensuring they don't shy away from the depth needed to do their story justice.